 - These include skin problems like eczema or a skin disorder known as Lichen Planus.

-- If you have very sore and irritated skin in your genital area from poorly controlled eczema, you may again suffer from very bad itching, soreness and rashes that you may associate with the toilet when actually it’s a skin problem that needs treatment.
+- Suppose you have very sore and irritated skin in your genital area from poorly controlled eczema.
+In that case, you may again suffer from very bad itching, soreness and rashes that you may associate with the toilet when actually it’s a skin problem that needs treatment.

 - Hormone changes that happen in Menopause and other causes of hormone changes such as using hormone-containing contraceptive methods.